inarizushi/fungus-site/docs/commands/narrative_commands.md

 Show Always | System.Boolean | Always show this Say text when the command is executed multiple times Show Count | System.Int32 | Number of times to show this Say text when the command is executed multiple times Extend Previous | System.Boolean | Type this text in the previous dialog box.
-Fade In | System.Boolean | Fade in this dialog box.
-Fade Out | System.Boolean | Fade out this dialog box.
+Fade When Done | System.Boolean | Fade out the dialog box when writing has finished and not waiting for input.
-Wait For Click | System.Boolean | Wait for player to click before hiding the dialog and continuing.
-If false then the dialog will display and execution will continue immediately.
+Wait For Click | System.Boolean | Wait for player to click before continuing.
 Set Say Dialog | Fungus.SayDialog | Sets the active Say dialog with a reference to a Say Dialog object in the scene.
 All story text will now display using this Say Dialog.

 ## Set Language